hasanmoudud/geocompr/main.md

 What about when a projected CRS is required?
 In some cases it is not something that we are free to decide:
 "often the choice of projection is made by a public mapping agency" [@bivand_applied_2013].
-This means that when working with local data sources, it is likely preferable to work with the CRS in which the data was provided, to ensure compatibility, even if the 'official' CRS is not the most accurate.
+This means that when working with local data sources, it is likely preferable to work with the CRS in which the data was provided, to ensure compatibility, even if the official CRS is not the most accurate.
 The example of London was easy to answer because a) the CRS 'BNG' (with its associated EPSG code 27700) is well-known and b) the original dataset (`london`) already had that CRS.

-What about when a projected CRS is needed but the study region lacks a well-known CRS?
-Again there is no universal answer but a commonly used default:
+In cases where an appropriate CRS is not immediately clear, the choice of CRS should depend on the properties that are most important to preserve in the subsequent maps and analysis.
+All CRSs are either equal area, equi-distant, conformal (with shapes remaining unchanged), or some combination of compromises of those.
+Custom CRSs with local parameters can be created for a region of interest and multiple CRSs can be used in projects when no single CRS suits all tasks.
+'Geodesic calculations' can provide a fall-back if no CRSs are appropriate (see [proj4.org/geodesic.html](https://proj4.org/geodesic.html)).
+For any projected CRS the results may not be accurate when used on geometries covering hundreds of kilometers.

+When deciding a custom CRS we recommend the following:^[ Many thanks to an anonymous reviewer whose comments formed the basis of this advice.
+]

+- A Lambert azimuthal equal-area ([LAEA](https://en.wikipedia.org/wiki/Lambert_azimuthal_equal-area_projection)) projection for a custom local projection (set `lon_0` and `lat_0` to the center of the study area), which is an equal-area projection at all locations but distorts shapes beyond thousands of kilometres.
+-  Azimuthal equidistant ([AEQD](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection)) projections for a specifically accurate straight-line distance between a point and the centre point of the local projection.
+- Lambert conformal conic ([LCC](https://en.wikipedia.org/wiki/Lambert_conformal_conic_projection)) projections for regions covering thousands of kilometres, with the cone set to keep distance and area properties reasonable between the secant lines.
+- Stereographic ([STERE](https://en.wikipedia.org/wiki/Stereographic_projection)) projections for polar regions, but taking care not to rely on area and distance calculations thousands of kilometres from the center.

-Universal Transverse Mercator ([UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)), a set of CRSs that divides the Earth into 60 longitudinal wedges and 20 latitudinal segments.
+A commonly used default is Universal Transverse Mercator ([UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)), a set of CRSs that divides the Earth into 60 longitudinal wedges and 20 latitudinal segments.
+The transverse Mercator projection used by UTM CRSs is conformal but distorts areas and distances with increasing severity with distance from the center of the UTM zone.
+Documentation from the GIS software Manifold therefore suggests restricting the longitudinal extent of projects using UTM zones to 6 degrees from the central meridian (source: [manifold.net](http://www.manifold.net/doc/mfd9/universal_transverse_mercator_projection.htm)).

-This system gives gives everywhere on Earth a UTM code, such as "60H" which refers to northern New Zealand where R was invented.
+Almost everywhere on Earth has a UTM code, such as "60H" which refers to northern New Zealand where R was invented.
 All UTM projections have the same datum (WGS84) and their EPSG codes run sequentially from 32601 to 32660 (for northern hemisphere locations) and 32701 to 32760 (southern hemisphere locations).